Skip to main content

 Tesamorelin A highly effective GHRH analog clinically shown to reduce visceral adipose tissue.
 Specifically targets and reduces harmful abdominal fat, improves lipid profiles.

 By increasing levels of GH and its downstream mediator, Insulin-Like Growth Factor 1 (IGF-1), these peptides enhance lipolysis (the breakdown of fats), promote protein synthesis (muscle building), and support cellular repair.
-This leads to a direct and favorable shift in and a more efficient metabolic state over time.
+This leads to a direct and favorable shift in body composition and a more efficient metabolic state over time.

 Academic